oroinc/documentation/commerce/dev_guide/web_api/api_docs/actions.rst

                     finalize:
                         priority: -30

 Please note that the ``priority`` attribute is used to control the order in which groups of processors are executed.
 The highest the priority, the earlier a group of processors is executed.
 Default value is 0.
 The possible range is from -254 to 252.
-Details about creating processors you can find in the `processors <./processors#creating-a-processor>`__ section.
+Details about creating processors you can find in the :ref:`Processors <web-api--processors>` section.